zense/IIITB-StudentKit/docs/clubs.md

 <img src="../images/clubs/TAC.jpg" width="350" height="250"> </img>

-Parvaaz is a humble effort to bring the artistic expression to the campus in the form of a plethora of thespian talents such as mime, theatre, street play.
-We, the members of the Parvaaz have delighted the audience by our performances on Teacher's day, Women's day, as well as raised and created awareness on issues like food wastage(along with Food committee), and sexual harrassment(along with Internal Complains committee), essentially capturing the zeitgeist of quintessential campus life.
-We also work in collaboration with Chhayachitra in producing promotional videos like Sangam and Yamini promotion, Campus life video etc.
+One of the most successful groups, Parvaaz has won many accolades for the college in various inter-college festivals with their enthralling performances.
+Parvaaz is a humble effort to bring artistic expression to the campus in the form of a plethora of thespian talents such as stage play, mime, theatre, street play, short films, parodies.
+We, the members of Parvaaz have delighted the audience by their performances on Teacher's day, Women's day, as well as raised and created awareness on issues like food wastage(along with Food committee), and sexual harassment(along with Internal Complaints Committee), essentially capturing the zeitgeist of quintessential campus life.
+We also work in collaboration with Chhayachitra in producing promotional videos like Sangam, Yamini promotion, Campus life video etc. and also with the music club and placement committee for the parody of Kabir Singh, namely Fakir Singh which was loved by the audience for its songs and comedy.

 We also participate in interactive college theatre competitions.
 If you find yourself bitten by the theatre bug, and want to showcase your talents in acting, writing, direction and screenplay, costume design or video editing, avail yourself a position amongst us.
 You are guaranteed to learn, teach, and most importantly have fun.